-Adopting one or two of these essential lifestyle practices is okay, but optimal health and success at losing weight requires that you follow the whole program.
+Adopting one or two of these essential lifestyle practices is okay, but optimal health and lasting weight loss requires that you follow the whole program.

 Why?
 Because obesity, inactivity, heart disease, and emotions are intricately connected.
 Couch potatoes tend to be depressed; depressed people eat more; people who eat more gain weight; those who gain weight tend to sack out on the couch rather than exercise; lack of exercise contributes to heart disease and obesity; both can trigger depression… you get the picture.

 Embracing all 10 essentials of the Pritikin Program is the secret to losing weight, feeling healthier, and, best of all, more fully enjoying your life right here and now.
-In The Pritikin Edge, you’ll learn that all 10 are easier to adopt than you might think.
+At the Pritikin Longevity Center, people learn that all 10 are easier to adopt than they ever thought possible.

 From THE PRITIKIN EDGE by Robert A. Vogel.
-Copyright (c) 2008 by Dr. Robert Vogel and The Pritikin Organization, LLC.
+Copyright (c) 2008, Paperback version 2010, by Dr. Robert Vogel and The Pritikin Organization, LLC.
 Reprinted by permission of Simon & Schuster, Inc.